Tuesday, January 20, 2026

 Global, which began its operations in January 1974 as a regional network, with CIII-TV as its flagship station, broke from tradition by using the newsroom-as-set trend, the first of its kind in Canada.

-81 Barber Greene Road, a factory located in Don Mills, became a television studio in 1974, but also the testing ground for the CBS-style newsroom-as-set trend for Global.
+81 Barber Greene Road, a factory located in Don Mills, became a television studio in 1974, but also the permanent home for the CBS-style newsroom-as-set trend for Global.

 Lasting until 1998, this newsroom-as-set trend for Global was rebuilt many times to modernize.